 Dividend Paying Securities Risk: Securities that pay higher dividends as a group can fall out of favor with the market, causing these companies to underperform companies that do not pay higher or any dividends.
-A company held by the Fund may choose not to declare a dividend or the dividend rate might not remain at current levels.
-Also, changes in the dividend policies of companies owned by the Fund and the capital resources available for these companies' dividend payments may reduce the level of dividend payments and adversely affect the value of securities held by the Fund.
+A portfolio company held by the Fund may choose not to declare a dividend or the dividend rate might not remain at current levels.
+Changes in the dividend policies of portfolio companies held by the Fund and the capital resources available for these companies' dividend payments may reduce the level of dividend payments and adversely affect the Fund.
+Dividend paying stocks held by the Fund also may not experience the same level of earnings growth or capital appreciation as non-dividend paying stocks, and a sharp rise in interest rates or an economic downturn could cause a portfolio company to unexpectedly reduce or eliminate its dividend, if any.
+Securities that pay dividends may be sensitive to changes in interest rates, and as interest rates rise or fall, the prices of such securities may fall.
+The income received from portfolio companies held by the Fund will fluctuate due to the amount of dividends, if any, that these companies elect to pay.